Monday, January 23, 2023

 Corona Arch

-If I had to guess, I would say that Corona Arch is the most-often-visited arch outside of Arches National Park in Moab!
-We have been hiking to it ever since we moved to Moab in 1998 and visited it many times since we moved away.
-Drive down the Potash Road until you see the Corona Arch parking area, which is clearly marked.
+To reach the parking lot for the trailhead, drive down the Potash Road until you see the Corona Arch parking area, which is clearly marked.
 This is a very popular hike so there will be lots of other hikers on the trail with you.
-The trail used to be followed by cairns, but now there is green paint that leads the way.
+The trail used to be marked by cairns, but now there is green paint that leads the way.
 There are a couple of spots that are hard for those afraid of heights, but ropes and a ladder help with that.
 It is about a mile and a half hike each way, and very easy.
 My kids always enjoy posing for photos on the railroad tracks at the very beginning of the trail.
 We also always pose inside the little cave that is right next to the trail just before you reach the arches.
-People used to bungee cord off Corona Arch and swing under it, but then someone died and they won't let people bungee cord off it anymore.
-An airplane has flown through the arch before, and people paraglide through it also.
-You can climb on top of it, although I am too afraid of heights to have ever tried.
-This is one of my favorite arches.
-You can also visit Pinto Arch and Bowtie Arch on this hike.
+People used to bungee cord off Corona Arch and swing under it, but then someone died when their bungee cord broke, so they won't let people bungee cord off it anymore.
+Here is a video of someone swinging under Corona Arch: Swinging Corona Arch An airplane has flown through the arch before, and people paraglide through it also.
+Here is a video of someone paragliding through the arch: Flight Through Corona Here is an article about the man who flew a plane through the arch: Arch Flying Cowboy

 2018, all our Call family cousins at the reunion